 Core units in this year will include:

 Broaden your knowledge gained in the first year.
-You’ll study further mathematics and engineering science, engineering materials, manufacturing and business, instrumentation and control, and computer-aided engineering.
+You’ll study further mathematics and engineering science, engineering materials, computer-aided engineering and manufacturing.

 Core units from this year will include:

-In your third year you will cover solid mechanics, manufacturing systems and sustainable development.
-There is also a range of topics in your final MEng year including advanced materials, manufacturing and design, energy and environmental management, structural integrity and industrial control systems for you to tailor your studies to your individual interests.
+In your third year you will cover advanced solid mechanics and dynamics, sustainable development and environmental management.
+There is also a range of topics for you to tailor your MEng studies as well as practical project work.

-To end your studies you will participate in a major group engineering project, normally linked to one of the school’s research or commercial activities such as materials and structural integrity, product design and manufacture, and dynamic systems engineering.
+To end your studies you will participate in a major group engineering project, normally linked to one of the school’s research or commercial activities such as computational fluid dynamic study, product design and manufacture, and robotics.

 Core units in your final year include: